-Lethargy is a subtle attacker.
+How to Gain More Energy: Lethargy is a subtle attack on your energy.
 It can sneak up on you without your being fully aware of it until it has taken hold.
 This might be even more of a problem in current times.
 Many regular schedules have been thrown away.
-A life spent involved with actions that you found boosted your energy levels might not be your ‘new normal.’
+A life involved with actions that you found boosted your energy levels might not be your ‘new normal.’

 If part of your energy seems to have dissipated recently, here is a range of simple actions you can take to help give it a timely boost.